-York College's main campus grounds, the contiguous geographic perimeter of the main campus, the off-campus sites, the entry gates, and the parking areas are patrolled on a 24-hour basis by Public Safety Officers.
-Public Safety Officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10 subsection 79 and have the power to make arrests.
+York College's main campus grounds, the contiguous geographic perimeter of the main campus, the off-campus sites, the entry gates, and the parking areas are patrolled on a 24-hour basis by Public Safety Officers, Campus Security Assistants and Contract Security Guards.
+Public Safety Officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10 subsection 79 and have the power to make arrests in compliance with New York State Criminal Procedure Law.
+Contract Security Officers and Campus Security Assistants hold New York State guard licenses.

 At York College, incidents of a criminal nature that are reported to a Campus Peace Officer are investigated by the Public Safety Department and are also referred, via the complainant, to the NYPD.

-The City University of New York and York College have Memorandums of Understanding with the NYPD for emergency, nonemergency and investigative response.
-York College Public Safety department consists of 29 Peace Officers assigned to patrol the campus.
+The City University of New York and York College have Memorandums of Understanding with the NYPD for emergency, non-emergency and investigative response.

-Additionally, the college employs 22 Campus Security Assistants that are assigned to various fixed and patrol posts throughout the campus.
+York College Public Safety department consists of 30 Peace Officers assigned to patrol the campus.
+Additionally, the college employs 22 full-time and 5 part-time Campus Security Assistants that are assigned to various fixed and patrol posts throughout the campus.
 Campus Security Assistants are New York State Licensed Security Guards without powers of arrest - other than those of a private citizen.

-The department is also complemented by a contingent of 12 contract security guards (NYS Licensed Security Guards) from Summit Security Co. who are also assigned to fixed posts and the parking lots.
+The department is also complemented by a contingent of 10 contract security guards (NYS Licensed Security Guards) from Summit Security Co. who are also assigned to fixed posts and the parking lots.